-I know the damage that prostitution, drugs, and abuse can have on a woman from my own experience.
+I know the damage that the street life, drugs, and abuse can have on a woman from my own experience.
 These women and children need a fresh start, and they need to know they are cared for.
 I am still healing from my own experiences.
 Each day it seems I am understanding and appreciating the beauty in life a little more.
 I notice things now that I would never have noticed.
 I have strong faith in God, which has played a big part of my recovery.
 I am passionate about helping these women and children create a safer, better, happier life.

 I continue to work with my church.
 I have connections to mentors who continue to help me with planning and organizing this powerful organization.
-We eventually want to be able to provide housing support for the women.We currently are in search of a house or property that can meet that purpose as the need is great to meet this purpose.
+We eventually want to be able to provide housing support for the women.We currently in the process of raising fund to purchasing a safe house.